 hutton is a son of california who is often referred to as the “dean of west coast design”. formally trained in studio arts and interior design, his small, artful practice creates relevant, trendsetting interiors coveted by tastemakers in many fields and by clients in search of curated living.

-in the early 70s, hutton studied fine arts and studio practice at uc davis under the tutelage of wayne thiebaud, robert arneson and manuel neri. their lust for materiality became central to his work, most visibly in his furniture and personal collections. next, hutton earned a degree in interior design from california college of the arts. his first project was a restaurant called today’s on union square in san francisco. truly innovative, the restaurant and its design drew san francisco’s most sophisticated and glittering audiences. the project published in interior design magazine in 1979 and the design world began to take notice.
+in the early 70s, hutton studied fine arts and studio practice at uc davis under the tutelage of wayne thiebaud, robert arneson and manuel neri. their lust for materiality became central to hutton’s work, most visibly in his furniture and personal collections. next, hutton earned a degree in interior design from california college of the arts. his first project was a restaurant called today’s on union square in san francisco. truly innovative, the restaurant and its design drew san francisco’s most sophisticated and glittering audiences. the project published in interior design magazine in 1979 and the design world began to take notice.

 the gary hutton furniture collection continues to gain attention and regard. launched in 1986, it pushed boundaries and reinforced hutton’s design point-of-view. a true trendsetter, his signature ciao table has been copied by some of the biggest home retailers in america.